joone/fosscomics/content/posts/8. The Origins of Unix and the C Language/index.md

 > "We'll need a name for this thing." \
 > "How about mapping devices to files?"

 It was not called Unix at first.
-Well into 1970, Brian Kernighan suggested the name as a pun on "Multics."
+Well into 1970, Brian Kernighan suggested the name as a play on "Multics."

 Then a [PDP-11](https://en.wikipedia.org/wiki/PDP-11) arrived.
 Its CPU instructions were different from the PDP-7's, and Unix was still written in assembly.
 The code had to be written all over again.